ankushmohite/K8s_notes/Application_level_issue.md

 maxUnavailable: 0
 Simply means:
-    Kubernetes keep all required Pods available until a new Pod is ready.
+    Kubernetes keep required Pods available until a new Pod is ready.

 maxSurge: 1